Surf Culture: Then and Now

 Then came Duke Kahanamoku.
 Born in 1890 in Honolulu, he grew up surfing in Waikiki on a traditional 16ft (1,8m) Hawaiian longboard and went on to become a record-breaking Olympic swimmer awarded with three gold medals.
 Nicknamed The Duke and The Big Kahuna, he revived Hawaiian surfing and traveled the world to promote it, becoming one of the pioneers of modern surfing.

 In 1914, he introduced Southern California, Australia, and New Zealand to wave riding, and continued to popularize the sport between 1915 and 1932.

 Agatha Christie surfing – Courtesy of SurfingToday.com

 In 1922, crime writer and bestselling author Agatha Christie and her husband embarked on a 10-month global tour that took them to the shores of Cape Town and Hawaii.
 In both locations, Agatha plunged right into the waves, thus becoming one of the first Brits to try surfing.
 She might very well be the first European woman to try it too!

 Surfing in California

 In Southern California, it all began with George Freeth.
 Born in 1883 in Oahu from a part-Hawaiian mother and an Irish father, George’s surfing skills impressed the likes of Duke Kahanamoku.
 In 1907, American novelist Jack London visited George Freeth and took surfing lessons from him.
-The accounts went into a long essay called A Royal Sport, which helped draw attention on surfing in the US.
+The accounts went into a long essay called A Royal Sport, which helped draw attention to surfing in the US.

 George Freeth surfing – Courtesy of LegendarySurfers.com